BC Type Z-measures and Determinantal Point Processes: The continuous point process on

 Now the goal is to solve the ``spectral problem'' for certain measures $P$.
 In other words, given certain central probability measure $P$ on $\Tau$, the question is now to describe its spectral measure $\pi$ on $\Omega_{\infty}$.
 Since $\Omega_{\infty}$ is an infinite-dimensional space, one cannot write down a density function for $\pi$.
 Instead the key to the problem lies in the theory of point processes and correlation functions.
 To go further, begin by defining the measurable map

 Recall that $\Conf(\X)$ above stands for the space of simple, locally finite point configurations on $\X$.

 Given a probability measure $P$ on $\Tau$, we now aim to describe its spectral measure $\pi$ on $\Omega_{\infty}$ by studying its pushforward probability measure $\PP = \mathfrak{i}_*\pi$ on $\Conf(\X)$.
 The probability measure $\PP$ defines a point process on $\X$ that we denote by the same symbol $\PP$.
-Observe that the map $\mathfrak{i}$ hides some information about the coordinates $i = 1, 2, \ldots$ with $\alpha_i = 0$, $\beta_i = 0$, $\beta_i = 1$, and it also hides $\delta$.
+Observe that the map $\mathfrak{i}$ hides some information about the coordinates $i = 1, 2, \ldots$ with $\alpha_i = 0$, $\beta_i = 0$, $\beta_i = 1$ (namely it hides the number of coordinates $k$ for which $\alpha_k = 0$, etc.), and it also hides $\delta$.
 However, this issue is not very significant for the problem of harmonic analysis that is our main motivation, see for example the discussion in \cite[Sec.
 9]{BO1}.

 The problem now is to compute the correlation functions of the point process $\PP$.
 This is still not an easy question, but we have an strategy to solve it by approximating $\PP$ by point processes with finite number of points.